rafael-santiago/pig/doc/shell.md

 ## Inline definition of pigsties

-This interactive mode allows us to use the shell prompt as a very simple editor and define signatures on-the-fly.
+The interactive mode allows us to use the shell prompt as a very simple text editor and define signatures on the fly.

 Any command started with ``[`` and ended with ``]`` is considered a pigsty.
 So: